 Minimal qualifications for applying to M.S. in SLP program

 It is the applicant’s responsibility to ensure that their application packet is complete by the deadline.
 Only complete applications will be considered.
 The minimum overall GPA for consideration is 3.0.
 Competitive students will have a higher GPA.
-Mean scores for students admitted in the Fall 2017 class are listed below.
+Mean scores for our Class of 2021 cohort are listed below.
 For additional eligibility requirements, see the Eligibility page.

 - Letter of Intent (Personal Essay)

 - Submit an official copy of the GRE scores and percentile ranks in all three areas including verbal, quantitative, and analytical, to CSDCAS using the CSDCAS GRE code (4190) designated for the University of Mississippi.

 - Three (3) letters of recommendation that reflects the applicant’s academic and clinical abilities, potential for success in graduate studies, and personal qualities predictive of professional success as a speech-language pathologist.

 Additional required documentation for applicants whose native language is not English

 Documentation of English language proficiency: Applicants must make arrangements to take the tests well in advance of the desired date of enrollment at the University of Mississippi.